app-hibrida-wpf-aspnet-webview2

 }

-Basically, what we have done is create an ASP.NET API, which we will run embedded in our WPF App, or independently.
+Basically what we’ve done is an ASP.NET API, which we will run embedded in our WPF App, or standalone.

-When we run a web application on a server (or in a container), we have control over the ports it uses.
-But when making a desktop app, we do not have control over whether the port we want to use is available.
+When we run a web application on a server (or in a container) we have control over the ports it uses.
+But when making a desktop app, we have no control over whether the port we want to use is available.

-For example, even launching two instances of your program would cause an error because both would use the same port.
+For example, even launching two instances of your program would give an error, because both would use the same port.

-One way to solve this is to make the program search for a free port.
-That’s why we’ve added these two lines.
+One way to solve this is to make the program find a free port.
+That’s why we added these two lines.

 #if !DEBUG